British Literature and Its Division Into Various Periods

 The Victorian Period

-The period got its name from the reign of Queen Victoria.
-In 1837 Queen Victoria came to the throne and thus the Victorian period began.
+In 1837, Queen Victoria came to the throne, and thus the Victorian period began.
 The end of this period was with the death of the queen in 1901.
 There were many social, religious, intellectual, and economic problems in London.
+The writers of the Victorian period briefly discussed them in their work.

 This period is divided into three parts: